wjcapehart/AES_CEE_Python/01 Getting Python and Miniconda Started.md

 ### 4.1 Commonly-Used Libraries

-I'm going to recommend that, at this point, you load a number of libraries and packages.
+I recommend that, at this point, you load a number of libraries and packages.

 First you will need the Jupyter Resource packages to get the juphter notebooks running